 There are also some types that don’t have fans.
 These products don’t add to the normal circulation of air in a room, and thus don’t have the added function of a fan.
 Ionizers and some ozone generators are good examples of this type.

-Air purifiers are not, in the most strict sense, fans.
+Most air purifiers are not, in the most strict sense, fans.
 They can’t move large amounts of air rapidly like fans and cannot cool you or your home.
+There are a few models, however, that are exceptions to this.

-- Cannot produce high-speed air flow – the filters inside greatly reduce it
+- Can’t produce high-speed air flow – the filters inside greatly reduce it

 - Won’t cool you or the room, as the air flow doesn’t extend very far past the purifier